-The four Regional Representative positions are held in an institutional capacity and are appointed by the jurisdictions every two years.
+The four Regional Representative positions are held in an institutional capacity and are appointed by the jurisdictions.
 If one of these Directors leaves their current employer, then the relevant jurisdiction shall promptly appoint a new Director, without the need for elections by the CoC.

-The Homeless or Formally Homeless Officer at Large position is appointed by the FMCoC Lived Experience Advisory Board (LEAB) every two years, without the need for elections by the CoC.
-Unless there are special circumstances, the appointed LEAB member should be the LEAB Chair or the Immediate Past Chair.
+The Homeless or Formally Homeless Officer at Large position is appointed by the FMCoC Lived Experience Advisory Board (LEAB), without the need for elections by the CoC.
 If the appointed LEAB Officer at Large leaves the LEAB or can no longer serve on the Board, then the LEAB shall promptly appoint a new Director, without the need for elections by the CoC.

-The Collaborative Applicant position is appointed by the current Collaborative Applicant every two years.
+The Collaborative Applicant position is appointed by the current Collaborative Applicant.
 If the person delegated by the Collaborative Applicant to serve as a Director leaves their current employer, then the Collaborative Applicant shall promptly appoint a new Director, without the need for elections.

-All other Director positions are held in a personal capacity for two year terms: if a Director leaves their current employer but is still able and willing to discharge all of their responsibilities, then the Director may optionally choose to become a Member of the CoC in their individual capacity and finish out their term and/or run for re-election.
+All other Director positions are held in a personal capacity: if a Director leaves their current employer but is still able and willing to discharge all of their responsibilities, then the Director may optionally choose to become a Member of the CoC in their individual capacity and finish out their term and/or run for re-election.
 If the Director is unable or unwilling to complete their term, then they may resign, and a special election will be held at the earliest convenient opportunity.
 Director positions do not have Alternates.